Tag: Raspberry Pi

 -

-How to add swap to Raspberry Pi
+How to Add Swap to Raspberry Pi for Better Memory Management

 By default, Raspberry Pi Linux images come without swap enabled.
 And it makes sense!
 SD Cards used as a default are not suited to be used with swap!
 They would wear out too fast and in general, would not improve performance that much.
 However, with new generations of Raspberry Pi, where you can install operating…